brimdata/zed/docs/language/README.md

 experience, Zed has a canonical, long form that can be abbreviated using syntax that supports an agile, interactive query workflow.
-For example, the canonical form of an aggregation uses the `summarize` keyword, as in
+For example, the canonical form of an aggregation uses the `summarize` reserved word, as in
 ```
 summarize count() by color
 ```
-but this can be abbreviated by dropping the keyword whereby the compiler then uses the name of the aggregation function to resolve the ambiguity, e.g., as in the shorter form
+but this can be abbreviated by dropping `summarize` whereby the compiler then uses the name of the aggregation function to resolve the ambiguity, e.g., as in the shorter form
 ```